khibino/haskell-relational-record/examples.md

   return proj
 {% endhighlight %}

+Generated SQL:

+{% highlight sql %}
+SELECT ALL T0.open_emp_id AS f0, T0.product_cd AS f1
+FROM MAIN.account T0
+ORDER BY T0.open_emp_id ASC, T0.product_cd ASC
+{% endhighlight %}

 #### Using the is null operator and the date literal

 HRR supports date literal of the SQL standard, such like Date '2003-01-01'.
 However, SQLite has its own date literal without Date keyword, like this: '2003-01-01'.
 So, you have to define a function to support SQLite's date literal.
-Here we define 'unsafeSQLiteDayValue' function for that.
+Here we define `unsafeSQLiteDayValue` function for that.

 SQL: